Simplicial cochain algebras for diffeological spaces: Introduction

-Other choice of simplicial sets for given diffeological spaces enables us to construct the Leray-Serre spectral sequence and the Eilenberg-Moore spectral sequence for an appropriate {\it fibration} in $\mathsf{Diff}$; see Theorems \ref{thm:LSSS} and \ref{thm:EMSS}.
+Another choice of simplicial sets for given diffeological spaces enables us to construct the Leray--Serre spectral sequence (LSSS) and the Eilenberg--Moore spectral sequence (EMSS) for {\it fibrations} in $\mathsf{Diff}$; see Theorems \ref{thm:LSSS} and \ref{thm:EMSS}.
 By elaborate replacement of pullbacks with homotopy pullbacks for considering smooth lifts of fibrations, we obtain the spectral sequences and then Theorem \ref{thm:general_main}, which explains a diffeological version of Chen's isomorphism induced by iterated integrals.
+This is another highlight in this article; see also Remark \ref{rem:highlight}.
+Computational examples of Theorem \ref{thm:general_main} include the LSSS and the EMSS for the irrational torus and its related diffeological spaces.
+One of the computations shows that the volume forms on the odd dimensional sphere $S^{2k+1}$ with $k\geq 1$ determines completely the singular de Rham cohomology of the diffeological free loop space $LS^{2k+1}$ via Chen's iterated integral map and the factor map for the sphere; see the formula (2.4).

-This is another highlight in this manuscript; see also Remark \ref{rem:highlight}.
-We mention here that in \cite{IZ_Cech}, the \v{C}ech-de Rham spectral sequence converging to the \v{C}ech cohomology of a diffeological space is introduced.
-Observe that the original de Rham cohomology appears in the vertical edge of the $E_2$-term of the spectral sequence.
+We mention here that in \cite{IZ_Cech}, the \v{C}ech-de Rham spectral sequence converging to the \v{C}ech cohomology of a diffeological space is introduced and discussed.
+Observe that the original de Rham cohomology appears on the vertical edge of the $E_2$-term of the spectral sequence; see also \cite{IZ_2019}.
+This result is recalled in \ref{AppC} Appendix C to discuss the injectivity of the homomorphism induced by the factor map on the cohomology; see Proposition \ref{prop:obstruction_for_Inj}.
+The topic of the injectivity is dealt with in further detail in \cite{K2020_1}.

-In future work, it is expected that the local systems in the sense of Halperin \cite{H} which we use in the proof of Theorem \ref{thm:general_main} develop rational homotopy theory for non-simply connected diffeological spaces and Sullivan diffeological spaces; see \cite{G-H-T, F-H-T_II}.
-Moreover, the new de Rham complex may produce the argument on $1$-minimal models as in \cite{C_extensions, C-P} in diffeology.
+In future work, it is expected that the local systems in the sense of Halperin \cite{H} which we use in the proof of Theorem \ref{thm:general_main} determine rational homotopy theory for non-simply connected diffeological spaces and Sullivan diffeological spaces; see \cite{G-H-T, F-H-T_II}.
+Moreover, the singular de Rham complex may produce the same argument on $1$-minimal models as in \cite{C_extensions, C-P} in diffeology.

+We also anticipate that the singular de Rham complex yields an invariant for diffeological stacks.
+In fact, as seen in \cite[Definition 2.9]{R-V}, a Lie groupoid representing a differential stack can be replaced with a diffeological groupoid in investigating a diffeological stack.
+The simplicial nerve of a Lie groupoid ${\mathbb X}$ defines the de Rham cohomology of the stack corresponding to ${\mathbb X}$; see \cite[Definition 8]{Be}.
+Thus the singular de Rham complex introduced in this manuscript would give rise to an invariant for diffeological stacks.
+This will be discussed in \cite{K2020}.